 School is about to start as well so you can find great deals on back to school supplies.
 Find out if your state offers a Sales Tax-Free weekend for school supplies, so you can save even more!

 Summer deals on school supplies are great.
 September clearance sales can be even better.

 This is also the time to keep an eye out for Labor Day sales.
 Most big retailers will be doing some sort of end of summer promotions.
 Look at indoor and outdoor furniture, home improvement, clothing, toys.

-September is a great time to look at cars too.
+September is the best time to buy cars too.
 Not only do the dealerships have Labor Day sales, but they are also looking at getting rid of last year models as the new ones start rolling in.
-You could save considerably by getting a 2017 model instead of a 2018 model.
+You could save considerably by getting a 2018 model instead of a 2019 model.

 - Outdoor furniture

 Home appliances usually go on sale during this month as manufacturers begin to introduce brand new models (ready for the holidays).